When Volume Beats Intensity: A Tactical Athlete's Guide

 The tactical fitness world has had a love affair with intensity for the past two decades.
 High-intensity interval training, maximum-effort conditioning circuits, and heavy strength protocols dominate programming discussions.
-Intensity is the tool people reach for when they want results fast.
+Intensity is the tool people reach for when they want results fast, and for tactical athletes, knowing when volume beats intensity is the more valuable skill.

 It's also the tool that creates the most athletes who can perform brilliantly for two years and then spend the next two years managing injuries.